bitrise-io/devcenter/_articles/builds/rolling-builds.md

 ---
 You can cancel running builds or builds on hold - no need to abort them manually!
 If you turn on the **Rolling Builds** feature, you can automatically abort the previous builds of your app once a new one is started.

-Please note that manual and scheduled builds are also cancelledbif you start a new build with the `Rolling builds` option enabled.
+Please note that manual and scheduled builds are also cancelled if you start a new build with the `Rolling builds` option enabled.

 Also, builds running on the same branch will be cancelled even if they run different workflows!